emustudio/emustudio.github.io/_documentation/user/_doc/zxspectrum48k/index.md

 ### Requirements

 The ZX Spectrum 48K emulation requires the original 16 KB ROM image.
-The ROM image is copyrighted by Amstrad, who have kindly given permission for it to be redistributed for emulation purposes.
-The ROM image must be configured in the `byte-mem` plugin settings to be loaded at address `0x0000` at startup.
+The ROM image is copyrighted by Amstrad, who have kindly given [permission][permission]{:target="_blank"} for it to be redistributed for emulation purposes.
+The ROM image must be configured in the
+`byte-mem` plugin settings to be loaded at address `0x0000` at startup.

 Each plugin is described in further sections.